sagemathinc/cocalc-doc/source/trial.rst

     the site depends entirely on your financial support to continue operating.
     Without your financial support this service will not survive long-term!

+Trial projects do not expire, but please be aware that without compensation for development and hosting, CoCalc itself will not be around indefinitely.

 **To remove the warning message** from the top of your project, *at least one collaborator must upgrade the project to run on members-only hosting and have network access*.

 .. note::

-    CoCalc will never charge you, except after you explicitly purchase a subscription or course package.
+    **CoCalc will never charge you**, except after you explicitly purchase a subscription or course package.

 Ways to remove the banner